FaustoS88/Dicetrader-/v2/README.md

 # 🎲📈 DiceTrader v2

-A modern web implementation of the DiceTrader financial simulator with FastAPI backend and React frontend.
+A web implementation of the DiceTrader financial simulator with FastAPI backend and React frontend.

-## Key Features

-- **Modern Web Architecture**: FastAPI backend + React/Material-UI frontend
-- **Dynamic Market Simulation**: Market trends affect dice probabilities
-- **AI Strategy Advisor**: Real-time betting recommendations
-- **Multiple Betting Strategies**: Martingale, Kelly, Fibonacci and more
-- **Interactive Dice Animations**: Visual representation of dice rolls
-- **Responsive Design**: Desktop and mobile compatibility

 ## Technical Stack